 Post-polio syndrome (PPS) is a condition that affects polio survivors many years after recovery from an initial attack of the poliomyelitis virus.
 PPS is characterized by a further weakening of muscles that were previously affected by the polio infection.
-The most common symptoms include slowly progressive muscle weakness, fatigue (both general and muscular), and a decrease in muscle size (muscular atrophy).
-Pain from joint deterioration and increasing skeletal deformities such as scoliosis are common.
-Some individuals experience only minor symptoms, while others develop more visible muscle weakness and atrophy.
-PPS is rarely life-threatening but the symptoms can interfere significantly with the individual's capacity to function independently.
-While polio is contagious, PPS is not transmissible.
-Only a polio survivor can develop PPS.
+PPS is not contagious.
+The most common symptoms include:

 PPS is a very slowly progressing condition marked by long periods of stability.
 The severity of PPS depends on the degree of the residual weakness and disability an individual has after the original polio attack.
 People who had only minimal symptoms from the original attack and subsequently develop PPS will most likely experience only mild PPS symptoms.
 People originally hit hard by the polio virus, who were left with severe residual weakness, may develop a more severe case of PPS with a greater loss of muscle function, difficulty in swallowing, and more periods of fatigue.